 Overall goals were to improve the prenatal health of a selected sample of pregnant women by evaluating their current eating habits and fostering change in those eating habits where indicated and practical to reduce weight gain during pregnancy.

 Assess the 24 hour dietary intake of selected clients, identify foods with a glycemic index greater than 50, review suggested changes with clients, and reevaluate BMI and weight gain 4 to 8 weeks after the initial intervention.

 Outcome and Results

 Participants who completed the intervention experienced no statistically significant change in weight or BMI.
 Mean weight gain was 0.38 pounds.
 The control group’s mean weight gain was 0.89 pounds.
 Statistical findings failed to reject the null hypothesis.

 A study of greater duration and larger sample size may capture additional data regarding the usefulness of the GI tool in weight management for pregnant and non-pregnant clients.

 Date of Award

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Gogatz, Debra T., "Prenatal Nutrition Counseling Designed to Reduce the Intake of Moderate and High Glycemic Index Foods among Selected Normal, Overweight, and Obese Patients from a Nonprofit Faith-based Patient Medical Care Home" (2015).
-All Regis University Theses.
+Regis University Student Publications.
 675.